aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

 - Enter the studio and click the “add updates” tab.

  NOTE:|br| All of our devices should be there.
 Ignore anything that isn’t the ``Spines`` or ``Leaf1-4``.

- Click on *“add updates.”* |br| Now, notice that there are devices in the *“onboarded devices”* section.
+|br| Now, notice that there are devices in the *“onboarded devices”* section.
 |br| You can enter the device and see how Studios has detected the topology connections.

 .. image:: images/cvp_studios_l3ls_evpn/5Inventory.gif
    :align: center

 **3. Workspace review**

- - Click on “review workspace” on the upper right.
+- Click on *“review workspace”* on the upper right.
 This will save our changes for this studio to the staging area for use.

  NOTE:
  |br| You can absolutely make a separate workspace for every studio if you wish.